Medicines for gout

 Resources and support

-- Arthritis Australia has information about medicines used for gout and other joint conditions or call the Arthritis Infoline on 1800 011 041.
+- Arthritis Australia has information about managing gout and other joint conditions.
+You can call their Arthritis Infoline on 1800 011 041.

 - Call the Musculoskeletal Australia Help Line on 1800 263 265 to speak with a nurse about gout.
 Available weekdays 9am-5pm (excluding public holidays).